Skip to main content

 Related topics:

-Artificial intelligenceData ScienceDeveloper ToolsLinuxOpen source
+Artificial intelligenceData scienceDeveloper toolsLinuxOpen source

 Related products:

-Developer ToolsRed Hat Enterprise Linux AI
+Developer ToolsetRed Hat Enterprise Linux AI

 Adapting large language models (LLMs) for specific use cases traditionally requires extensive resources and expertise.
 While Gartner says more than 80% of enterprises will have deployed generative AI-enabled applications by 2026, the challenge of customizing these models for domain-specific tasks remains significant.
 InstructLab, an open source project developed by IBM and Red Hat, aims to address this gap by democratizing LLM tuning.